maxxrichard/master_thesis/README.md

 * Prof. Dr. Florian Bernlochner, University of Bonn

 # Package
-This thesis is written by using the package 'ubonn-thesis', written by Prof. Dr. Ian C. Brock.
+This thesis is written by using the package `ubonn-thesis`, written by Prof. Dr. Ian C. Brock.
 [More information](https://www.brock.physik.uni-bonn.de/teaching-1/thesis-guide)